 I want a Pastor who can minister to whoever lives in the neighborhood in the thick of these cruel and beautiful times.

 Jan Edmiston is co-moderator with T. Denise Anderson of the 222nd General Assembly of the Presbyterian Church (U.S.A.)
-She has also served as associate executive presbyter for ministry in the Presbytery of Chicago, where she has served since 2011.
-Prior to that she served congregations in northern Virginia and New York.
+She has also served as associate executive presbyter for ministry in the Presbytery of Chicago, starting in 2011.
+Prior to that, she served congregations in northern Virginia and New York.
 She completed her MDiv at Andover Newton Theological School and her DMin in Christian Spirituality at Columbia Theological Seminary in 2001.
 She has graciously agreed to let us repost some of her blog entries (including ones from guest bloggers) from A Church for Starving Artists.

 The Center for Lifelong Learning offers courses for those who minister to young families, all the way to courses for those ministering to the oldest.
-Check out our complete courses and events list here.
+Check out our complete courses and events list.